- About DCC

 Students will be eligible to be accepted into the School of Education at SUNY New Paltz.

-Students should discuss their plans with an advisor in the Advisement Center (SSC 204) or the Chair of the Early Childhood and Elementary Education Program (431-8348).
+Students should discuss their plans with an advisor in the ACT Center or the Chair of the Early Childhood and Elementary Education Program (431-8348).

 Upon successful completion of the program students will demonstrate: